 Workplace technology has taken an enormous leap forward over the past few years, which has accelerated due to the pandemic.
 Among the many changes, artificial intelligence, chatbots, automation, machine learning, and other AI technologies have started to become much more commonplace.
 In fact, according to PwC research, the use of AI will provide $15.7 trillion in global economic growth by 2030.

 The talent acquisition sphere has undoubtedly seen this shift towards artificial intelligence.
-Through AI recruitment tools that help process a high volume of quality candidates, recruiters see obvious ROI.
+Through AI recruitment tools that help process high volume hiring strategies, recruiters see obvious ROI.
 A case study by the company Alorica saw that upon implementing chatbots into their recruitment process, over the course of three months, the company saved over 1,200 person-hours, reduced cost-per-hire by 84%, and interviewed about 3,000 candidates versus a typical 966.

 As these numbers suggest, there are many benefits to using AI recruiting strategies throughout the hiring process.
 These tools can empower your team by improving the candidate experience and eliminating time-consuming manual tasks for your hiring managers, among other benefits we’ll discuss below.